 Mike Thibault was named the head coach/general manager of the Washington Mystics on December 18, 2012.
-He is the winningest coach in WNBA history with 257 wins and has led the Mystics to three consecutive playoff appearances for the first time in franchise history.
-He was named the WNBA Coach of the Year for the 2013 season.
+Thibault earned his third WNBA Coach of the Year recognition following the 2013 season.
+The winningest coach in WNBA history with 288 wins, Thibault has led Washington to three consecutive postseason appearances (2013-2015) and in 2017, the team made it past the first round of the playoffs for the first time in 15 years.

 Prior to joining the Mystics, Thibault was the head coach of the Connecticut Sun where he was twice named WNBA Coach of the Year (2006, 2008) and led the team to eight playoff appearances and two WNBA Finals.
 He set numerous milestones during his time with the Sun, including becoming the second coach in WNBA history to reach 200 wins, the third-fastest coach in league history to reach 100 wins (doing so in 159 games) and the fourth WNBA head coach to work at least 300 regular season games.

 From 2003 through 2008, Thibault and the Connecticut Sun won 127 regular season games, tying with the Detroit Shock for the most victories during that six-year span.
 The Sun were one of two teams to have six consecutive winning seasons.
 Connecticut posted consecutive 26-8 records in 2005 and 2006, which are still the best regular season results for an Eastern Conference team.

 Thibault assisted in the blockbuster trade that sent Lindsay Whalen and the No. 2 pick in the 2010 WNBA Draft to Minnesota in exchange for second-year guard Renee Montgomery and the No. 1 pick in 2010, which the team used to select Tina Charles.
 Under Thibault’s tutelage, Charles was named the league’s MVP in 2012.